xinhuang/xinhuang.github.com/src/assets/posts/2015-02-11-how-a-multi-threaded-implementation-of-the-observer-pattern-can-fail.md

----
-title: "How A Multi-Threaded Implementation of The Observer Pattern Can Fail"
+"title": "How A Multi-Threaded Implementation of The Observer Pattern Can Fail" "category" : "Multi-Threading"
-layout: post
-category : Multi-Threading
-tagline: "Revisit Design Pattern In A Concurrent View" tags : [design pattern]
+"tagline": "Revisit Design Pattern In A Concurrent View" "tags" : ["design pattern"]
 ---

 ## Overview